nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 ---------------------

 C unlike PHP does not manage memory for you.
 You need to keep track of your allocations yourself.
-For this purpose PHP uses a custom memory manager that is optimized specifially for its needs:
+For this purpose PHP uses a custom memory manager that is optimized specifically for its needs:
 [The Zend Memory Manager][12].
 The Zend MM is based on [Doug Lea's malloc][13] and adds some PHP specific optimizations and features (like memory limit, cleaning up after each request and stuff like that).